YoussraElmortai/YoussraElmortai/README.md

 # About Me 🖖

-Hey there, I'm Youssra Elmortai, a student at the Amsterdam University of Sciences 🎓 and a passionate frontend developer, boldly coding my way through the final frontier of the web 👩‍💻.
+Hey there, I'm Youssra Elmortai, a student at the Amsterdam University of  Apllied Sciences 🎓 and a passionate frontend developer, boldly coding my way through the final frontier of the web 👩‍💻.
 I'm on a mission to create captivating web experiences that are out of this world ❤️🌌. <br>
 This README is my very own Captain's Log, where I'll share my development adventures and discoveries.
 Join me on this coding journey🌟🚀